 Very basic, slapdash first cut at a refactor: https://git.521000.best/endash/rom/tree/rework-env (this really just served to test that the existing code could be re-arranged as intended and still work, not as a genuine attempt at a refactor).

-at the end, in all cases, so that we can get at relations, commands, etc. We even access the Container
+Issue 1: We instantiate Environment, but Environment is throw-away.
+We actually want the Container at the end, in all cases, so that we can get at relations, commands, etc. We even access the Container via Environment#env, so users are encouraged to mentally conflate the two.
+Environment is, essentially, a single-use factory.

-Related Issue 2: Because configuration is done through Environment
+Related Issue 2: Because configuration is done through Environment configuration methods remain in the public interface after finalization.

 Resolution: Somewhat tricky as, ideally, we want to tease these classes apart, not introduce another coupling.
 My current thinking is:

-is positioned, in guides and documentation, as the main interface for clarity [note: only insofar as it actually remains the main interface].
-This just means describing the setup process as "creating a container" rather than "configuring an environment".Environment
+Containeris positioned, in guides and documentation, as the main interface for clarity [note: only insofar as it actually remains the main interface].
+This just means describing the setup process as "creating a container" rather than "configuring an environment".Environmentis relegated to gateway configurationSetupbecomes a logic-free class that only registers relations/commands/etc for collection later.- A

-method is a bit of sugar, wrappingCreateContainer
+ROM.create_containermethod is a bit of sugar, wrappingCreateContainer—no global state.

 |